Advisors

 Maina Boucar

-Maina Boucar was formerly the Director for West Africa Office for URC/CHS and presently works with LWR/Corus on a Niger-based project as the Chief of Programs.
+Maina Boucar was formerly the Director for West Africa Office for URC/CHS and has worked with LWR/Corus on a Niger-based project as the Chief of Programs.
 He was part of the Regional Office for Francophone Africa for the USAID – Applying Science to Strengthen and Improve Systems (ASSIST) program.

 He has considerable experience in Program strategy and design and has been responsible for helping health systems in West Africa foster resilience and quality improvement.